-At AF Aesthetics, we are dedicated to providing a comprehensive experience that blends advanced aesthetic services and medical care with convenience, courtesy and quality.
+At AF Aesthetics, located in Sydney, we are dedicated to providing a comprehensive experience that blends advanced aesthetic services and medical care with convenience, courtesy and quality.
 Your visits to our Chatswood clinic are all about you – your optimal skin appearance, your best skin health and your confidence when you see your results.

 With over 50 combined years of medical knowledge and cosmetic experience, our doctors can provide expert care for a wide range of concerns, including the following dermatology skin conditions.

 Acne can improve with time, but some types can lead to permanent scarring.
 Acne scars occur when the body produces collagen to repair damaged tissues.
 Sometimes, the repairs restore smooth skin with no sign that there was ever damage.
 However, in other cases, the body produces too much or too little collagen, and a visible mark of the repair — a scar — is left behind.

 Acne scars fall into two broad categories.
 Raised scars protrude out from the skin’s surface.
 Depressed scars form a pit or dent in the skin.
 There are various types of acne scars within these categories, including ice pick scars, boxcar scars and rolling scars.

 Acne scars can be stubborn, but there are many treatments that can help improve their appearance.
 Many people have a mix of different types of scars that require a combination of treatment modalities to achieve the best possible result.

 Scarring is a natural part of the healing process after there is trauma to the skin.
 Many scars become smoother and lighter with time, but others develop a raised, conspicuous appearance resembling a skin growth.
 Raised scars result from an exaggerated healing response that overproduces collagen.
 This can happen when the wound heals poorly or is subjected to a great deal of tension, or simply due to a person’s skin type and natural healing tendencies.